wp-plugins/zeno-font-resizer/readme.txt

 == Screenshots ==

-1. A productive example of the plugin.
+1. A productive example of the widget.
 2. Adding the widget.
 3. Settings page.